Storyflow Logo

 The tool matters less than the motion.
 Here is how to keep a group map from turning into a tangle.

 1. Seed the center together.
 Agree on the central topic and one clear question the map should answer before anyone branches.
+If you want a starting structure to react to instead of a blank canvas, generate a first map with AI and bring the team in to build on it.
 A shared map with no shared question becomes ten personal maps on one canvas.

 2. Diverge in parallel.
 Let everyone add branches at once.
 Real-time co-editing is for this moment.
 Go for breadth, no judgment, fill the map.